Information Statement* Mission Saver Student Account

 Interest rates are published on our website.
 The interest payable on your MSSA is a variable interest rate and is subject to change.

-We do not charge any fees for your investment in the MSSA unless the account has been classified as dormant.
+No fees are charged on your MSSA unless the account is classified as dormant.
 Refer to the Dormant Accounts and Unclaimed Monies Policy for further information.

 Changes to Terms and Conditions within this Information Statement: